Help a freshly qualified nurse get started out with a gift that will make the whole transition to full-time nursing that little bit easier.

 While the image of a nurse with a stethoscope around their neck is a true one, this can cause problems over time.

-As the rubber tubing can begin to dry out, crack and deteriorate from the oils in your neck.
+As the rubber tubing can begin to dry out, crack, and deteriorate from the oils in their neck, meaning they'll need to replace expensive stethoscopes more regularly than they should have to.

-So, a gift that can help a nurse get longer usage from stethoscope is a stethoscope holder such as the BATCLIP.
+So, a gift that can help a nurse get longer usage from their stethoscope is a stethoscope holder, such as the Secure-A-Scope 2.0.

-So, they created this leather holder that clips onto the waistband of scrubs and holds the stethoscope safely in place and away from anything that could damage it.
+As this is a leather holder that clips onto the waistband of a nurse's scrubs and holds the stethoscope safely in place, away from anything that could damage it.

 And it works perfectly with the Littmann Classic III stethoscope if you want to combine them into a really useful gift package for a new nurse.

-Another essential item that a nurse will use daily and can't do without is a good pair of bandage scissors.
+Another essential item that a nurse will use daily is a good pair of bandage scissors.

-So, getting a new nurse their first pair of bandage scissors is a cool little gift and you won't go wrong with the EMT Trauma Shears with carabiner.
+So, getting a new nurse their first pair of bandage scissors is a cool little gift idea, and you won't go wrong with the ER Life One trauma shears.

-As these are professional grade medical scissors that are sharp enough to cut through what you need to first time.
+As these are professional grade medical scissors that are sharp enough to cut through what they need to first time.

 And being the standard size required by most hospitals (7.5 inches) they are ideal for nurses in the ER.

-A penlight is another invaluable tool for a nurse to have in their scrubs pocket as they're carrying out their rounds.
+A penlight is another invaluable tool for a nurse to have in their scrubs pocket when they're carrying out their rounds.

 As not only do they allow them to check a patients pupils for activity and examine their mouth and throat.